 Things can get tricky.
 Sometimes the supervisor’s suggestion is really the key insight behind an invention, making the supervisor an inventor.
 Similarly, sometimes the person reducing the invention to practice ends up solving unexpected problems, and these solutions form a key part of the invention, making the “technician” an inventor.
 Here looking at the invention’s claims can help sort things out.
 Who was responsible for what?
 Note, however, that claims can change during the examination, and sometimes an inventor can end up being added to an invention, or left on the “cutting room floor” as a result.

 In any event, the best time to consider these issues is in advance of filing.
-It is also important to discuss assignment in advance of filing as well since the usual goal is to have 100% of the invention assigned to the same persons or organizations.
+It is also important to discuss assignment in advance of filing as well since the usual goal (to satisfy due diligence) is to have 100% of the invention assigned to the same persons or organizations.